What is Urban Craft Uprising?

 When and where is UCU?

-We also host dozens of smaller markets throughout the year, including Edmonds Spring Fest, Tacoma Spring Fest, First Thursdays in Occidental Park, the South Lake Union Winter Market, the Holiday Market at Westlake Park, and Urban Craft Markets within the larger Seattle Street Food Festival and Magnolia Summerfest events.
-We also curate a UCU Pavilion within the Seattle Gift Show, which is wholesale show for retail buyers.
-For more details about the dates and locations of all these other shows, stay tuned to the Events section of our Facebook page, and our Instagram.
+We also host dozens of smaller markets throughout the year, including Edmonds Spring Fest, Tacoma Spring Fest, First Thursdays in Occidental Park, the South Lake Union Winter Market, Botanical Pop-Up Markets, and Urban Craft Markets within the larger Seattle Street Food Festival and University Place events.
+We also curate a wholesale show for shop owners and buyers called the Handmade Gift Show, as well as our food-focused Gobble Up shows in both Seattle and Portland.
+For more details about the dates and locations of all these shows, stay tuned to our Events page, and our Instagram.

 How do I get there?